CodingMakoto/Raijin/README.md

 ⚠️ **STILL IN DEVELOPMENT, NOT FINISHED YET**

+⚠️ Use the RELEASES files and not those of the main branch

 ⚠️ DISCLAIMER : I'm a Student Developer that create this by himself.
 My code work but can be a lot different about what real dev do and not optimized at all.